Open-Superintelligence-Lab/Open-Superintelligence-Lab.github.io/public/content/qerl-quantization-reinforcement-learning/qerl-content.md

 To solve this, QeRL introduces **Adaptive Quantization Noise (AQN)**:

 1.  **Dynamic Noise Injection:** QeRL periodically injects a small amount of additional, random noise into the model's parameters during training.
+This is added **on top of** the inherent quantization noise that is always present.
 2.  **Noise Scheduler:** This extra noise is not constant.
 It follows a decay schedule (e.g., exponential decay).
-It starts high to encourage broad exploration and gradually decreases, allowing the model to converge on the best policies it has discovered.
+It starts high to encourage broad exploration and gradually decreases over training steps, approaching zero by the end.

+**Important:** At the end of training, the additional injected noise becomes negligible, but the **base quantization noise remains** (since the model is still quantized).
+This means QeRL always has more noise than standard 16-bit training, but less than the high-noise exploration phase at the start.
 This transforms the static quantization noise into a controllable, dynamic exploration tool perfectly suited for RL.

+**Doesn't the noise hurt final performance?** Surprisingly, no!
+The paper shows that QeRL achieves **better** final accuracy than 16-bit LoRA (90.8% vs 88.1% on GSM8K) and even matches full-parameter fine-tuning (91.2%).
+The reason: the exploration benefits during training help the model discover superior reasoning strategies.
+Once these better strategies are learned through RL updates, they persist even with the remaining quantization noise.
+The small amount of noise at the end doesn't prevent the model from being confident in the good solutions it discovered—it just prevents overconfidence in suboptimal ones during training.

 ![Noise Schedule](/content/qerl-quantization-reinforcement-learning/images/noise-schedule.png)
 *Figure 5: The Adaptive Quantization Noise (AQN) scheduler uses exponential decay to gradually reduce exploration noise during training, balancing exploration early on with exploitation later.*